 According to the 2017 Student Health and Risk Prevention Survey, students in Utah County believed that about 18% of all students had used alcohol in the past 30 days.
 If they have a grade with 100 students, teens believe 18 of them are drinking.
 That seems like a lot of teens are drinking!
-The reality is, only 4.1% of students in Utah County (6-12 grade) drank in the last 30 days.
+The reality is, most don’t.
+Only 4.1% of students in Utah County (6-12 grade) drank in the last 30 days.
 In a grade with 100 students, only 4 drank in the last 30 days.
 That is still too many, but much, much lower than youth perceive!

 A lot of this has to do with media.
 A lot of TV shows and movies show glamourous youth drinking and partying, when in reality most teens do not drink.
 If youth think a lot of their peers are drinking, and if they are learning how to behave based on what they think is normal, that false belief can actually cause increased drinking rates if it goes uncorrected.

 The same is true for marijuana use, with only 4.3% of students in Utah County (6-12 grade) reporting past 30-day use while youth guessed that about 17% were using.
 With legalization of marijuana, the perceived danger or risk of using the substance recreationally will most likely continue to decline because our society is ‘normalizing’ the behavior.

 To interrupt the potential shift in youth perception, it is critical to provide both youth and adults with accurate, unbiased information about the harms of marijuana use, especially on the developing brain of an adolescent.
 Reputable sources have found youth cannabis use affected learning and comprehension, lessened ability to concentrate and retain information, and even lowered overall IQ.